ThatCakeID/os-thm-android/README.md

  ## For Consumers
  os-thm is an easier way to change your theme globally for every single app that has implemented os-thm with a single click of a button.

  Make sure to have the os-thm Manager app installed, as it's supposed to be the manager for all os-thm themes.
-You can [download it here](https://github.com/ThatCakeID/os-thm-android/releases), or [here](https://os-thm.thatcakeid.com).
+You can [download it here](https://os-thm.thatcakeid.com).

  ## For Developers
  os-thm is an easier way to make theme accessible to the user without worrying about managing themes, all of that _(adding, importing, removing, editing themes)_ are managed by os-thm, and the best part is, it's [open source](https://github.com/ThatCakeID/os-thm-android)!